TCM Political Films With Ben Mankiewicz

 Cinema Junkie / November 1, 2016

-With the presidential election just around the corner, Turner Classic Movies is programming a political film series that highlights the best and worst in American politics.
+Turner Classic Movies host Ben Mankiewicz talks about films that highlights the best and worst in American politics.

 Beth Accomando: Welcome back to another edition of the KPBS Cinema Junky podcast.
 I’m Beth Accomando.
 All right, the election is just around the corner and I have a special bonus podcast for you with Ben Mankiewicz talking about the political films coming up on TCM.